-In the Github UI you should pick the master branch as target of the PR.
+In the Github UI you should pick the develop branch as target of the PR.

 You pull request will be reviewed and commented by committers, and issues can be discussed.
 When all reviewers are positive on the pull request, it will be merged.

 Check List for a PR

 Each pull request should follow the checklist to help us incorporate your contribution quickly and easily.

 - [x] mark an item finished in the check list and there is a demo pull request can be your reference.